MattWindsor91/baps3-spec/comms/internal/feature-autoadvance.md

 Provides auto-advance functionality on a playlist.

-Auto-advance, when enabled, intercepts an `END` response and automatically `select`s the next _playable_ item in the playlist, if available.
+Auto-advance, when enabled, intercepts an `END` response and automatically `select`s the next `select`able item in the playlist, if available.
 Auto-advance thus skips over text items and other non-playable playlist content.

 ## Dependencies